Do Go On - 361 - The Hollywood Bandit

 Oh, but we don't know what this episode was about.

-So can you give us something vague or even maybe we just do it about Sydney somehow because that's where we are?
+So can you give us something vague or even maybe we just do it about Sydney somewhere because that's where we are?

 Oh, okay.